 Commitment to Truth and Reconciliation

-Olympic Heights School will be recognizing National Indigenous Peoples Day on Monday, June 21st.
+Olympic Heights School will be recognizing National Indigenous Peoples Day on Wednesday, June 21.
 We are encouraging students to wear orange in recognition of the day.
-Much of our Monday Morning Google Meet will focus on our ongoing Indigenous work, and we will be honouring the day with a school-wide project.
+Our special Google Meet will focus on our ongoing Indigenous work in pursuit of fulfilling our commitment.

-As part of our ongoing work regarding the Truth and Reconciliation Commission Calls to Action, and in conjunction with a Calgary Board of Education initiative, we have drafted an Olympic Heights School Commitment to Truth and Reconciliation for the 2021-2022 school year:
+As part of our ongoing work regarding the Truth and Reconciliation Commission Calls to Action, and in conjunction with a Calgary Board of Education initiative, we have renewed our Olympic Heights School Commitment to Truth and Reconciliation for the 2023-2024 school year: